karimFin/defect-detection-mlops-computervision/README.md

 - computer vision platforms
 - production AI systems

-## System Scope

-This repository covers the following lifecycle:

-1. Download or prepare dataset inputs
-2. Validate dataset structure before training
-3. Train YOLOv8 and log experiments to MLflow
-4. Evaluate and optionally gate model promotion
-5. Register models in MLflow Model Registry
-6. Serve predictions through FastAPI
-7. Visualize results in a browser UI
-8. Log predictions to JSONL for monitoring
-9. Generate drift reports from prediction behavior
-10. Run services locally with Docker Compose
-11. Monitor runtime metrics with Prometheus and Grafana
-12. Protect quality with pytest and GitHub Actions CI

 ## Architecture

 At a high level, the platform is organized into five layers: